Station Hill development, Reading: Construction

-The development is split into three phases, with construction for the first two phases underway as of 2022 and the third having received outline planning permission.
+The development was split into three phases, with construction for the first two phases underway as of 2022 and the third having received outline planning permission.
+Phase one and two were completed in 2024 and opened to the public, with the first three companies, PepsiCo, PWC and Proactis Ltd opening offices in 2025.
+On 21 June 2025, the area officially launched with the 'Party on the Hill'.

-Phase One is due for completion in the fourth quarter of 2023 and Phase Two in early-2024.